LogoPixi’VN

 Split the narrative into labels

-It is not recommended to create very long labels (even for linear visual novels), but it is recommended to create many small labels and open them as needed with pixi's features to control the flow of the game (ink knot (or label)).
+It is not advisable to create very long labels (even for linear visual novels), but it is advisable to create multiple small labels and "call" them when needed with the narration flow control features.

-For this reason, even if in our case our story is linear, it will be divided into two labels, the first one will be the one we have already created, and the second one will be called second_part.
+For this reason, even if in our case our story is linear, it will be divided into two labels, the first will be the one we just created, while the second will be called second_part.

 This is the example: